 How many trading days in a year?
-There are 365 days in a year but you can only trade during 252 days.
+There are 365 days a year, but you can only trade for 252 days.
 The stock market does close for certain holidays and weekends.
 You’ll learn more about that in this post.

 Table of Contents

-- How Many Hours in a Trading Day?
+- How Many Stock Trading Days Are There in a Year?

 - What Days Are the Stock Market Closed?